 Day 2: Morning Balloon Flight, Luna Park & St Kilda Beach

 While still on a high from this morning's experience, spend a leisurely few hours exploring the family-friendly neighborhood of St Kilda at your own pace.
 You'll find this iconic beachside suburb within a 25-minute tram ride from Flinders Railway Station in central Melbourne.
-Roller skate down the promenade, play on the beach or cool off with gelato.
-Stroll the market stalls and boutiques as you soak up the decidedly European ambiance and check out the vast range of beach activities for kids of all ages.
+Roller skate down the promenade, play on the beach, or cool off with gelato.
+Stroll the market stalls and boutiques as you soak up the decidedly European ambience and check out the vast range of beach activities for kids of all ages.

 After grabbing a bite to eat at one of the many great cafés and restaurants in St Kilda, earn some major brownie points with a trip to Melbourne's Luna Park.
 The theme park has many of the same classic attractions and rides as its original counterpart in Sydney, including the world's oldest continually operating rollercoaster—the Great Scenic Railway.
 Finish your afternoon with a walk along the coastal path to unwind next to the colorful Brighton Beach bathing boxes.
 The evening is yours to spend as you choose.